 - Use painter’s tape to mask off moulding, trim, windows and the ceiling.

 - Cover the floors with a drop cloth to protect them from paint drips and splatters.

 - Move furniture out of smaller rooms.
-In larger rooms, move furniture to the center of the room and cover the pieces with more drop cloths.
+In larger rooms, move furniture to the center of the room and cover the pieces with additional drop cloths.

 Brush out the liquid on a clean piece of cardboard to remove loose bristles.
 Squeeze out excess from a roller by rolling on cardboard or a towel.

-A key technique in knowing how to apply primer to walls is the "cut in."
-Cutting in is basically outlining the wall with a 2- to 3-inch band around the edges.
+A key technique when applying primer to walls is the "cut in."
+Cutting in is basically outlining the wall with a 2 to 3-inch band of primer around the edges.

 Pick your starting point and cut in.
 Use a 2-inch nylon-polyester paint brush or corner pad to apply primer at all corners or places where walls, moulding and ceilings meet.

 Next, brush primer on areas of walls and trim that need special attention.
-This can include joint compound, patches in drywall and plaster, areas of bare wood exposed by scraping or sanding, and any spots treated with stain blocker.
+These spots can include joint compound, patches in drywall and plaster, areas of bare wood exposed by scraping or sanding, and any places treated with stain blocker.

 - Fit the moistened roller cover onto your paint roller.